 What replaced the Manitoba Education Property Tax Credit for homeowners?

 The Education Property Tax Credit and the School Tax Rebate were replaced in 2025 by the new Homeowners Affordability Tax Credit (HATC).
-For the 2025 tax year, the HATC maximum was $1,500; for the 2026 tax year, the maximum has increased to $1,600 for school taxes paid on a homeowner’s principal residence.
+For the 2026 tax year, the Manitoba Homeowners Affordability Tax Credit is the lesser of $1,600 and the gross school taxes on an eligible principal residence.
+It does not apply to rental properties, cottages, secondary residences, or commercial properties.
 This credit can be applied as an advance on your property tax bill or claimed on your income tax return using Form MB479.

 Remember, only one principal residence per taxpayer qualifies, and vacation properties, such as cottages, are not eligible.
 Looking ahead, the maximum HATC amount is scheduled to increase to $1,700 for the 2027 tax year, and the credit will begin to be reduced for properties with an assessed value exceeding $1,000,000.